kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

     return fig

 ```
-Most of this is pretty standard procedure...
-Again I added the normalization and stuff but I think it was just fine without.
+Most of this is pretty standard procedure&mdash; Again I added the normalization and stuff but I think it was just fine without.

 So finally our complicated function looks something like: